 The first lawsuits against Atrium were filed around August 2016.
 Hundreds more soon followed and the C-Qur cases in Federal Court were soon consolidated into an MDL in the U.S. District Court for New Hampshire around December of that year.
 Judge McCafferty was assigned to oversee the C-Qur MDL.

-- Current status of the hernia mesh lawsuits in 2019
+- Current status of the hernia mesh lawsuits (but this page is more current)

 A hernia involves abdominal tissue and organs that protrude through a tear in the abdominal muscle wall.
 Surgical repair of the abdominal muscle wall involves the implanting of artificial mesh or patch devices to provide support for tissue to re-grow around.